Darkknight-005/Sql-statements/common SQL statements.md

         there is NOT LIKE
     NOTE :- if you use "NOT" operator with "LIKE" operator means "NOT LIKE" you will get the alternate result of the above written statment's.

+13. Wildcards

+        The WILDCARD characters used in with LIKE operator and LIKE operator is used with WHERE clause.
+    Wildcard used in ms access
+*       * 	Represents zero or more characters       	                   bl* finds bl, black, blue, and blob
+*       ?
+Represents a single character 	                               h?t finds hot, hat, and hit
+*       [] 	Represents any single character within the brackets 	       h[oa]t finds hot and hat, but not hit
+*       !
+Represents any character not in the brackets                   h[!oa]t finds hit, but not hot and hat
+*       - 	Represents any single character within the specified range 	   c[a-b]t finds cat and cbt
+*       # 	Represents any single numeric character 	                   2#5 finds 205, 215, 225, 235, 245, 255, 265, 275, 285, and 295
+    Wildcard used in sql server
+*       % 	Represents zero or more characters 	                                bl% finds bl, black, blue, and blob
+*       _ 	Represents a single character 	                                    h_t finds hot, hat, and hit
+*       [] 	Represents any single character within the brackets 	            h[oa]t finds hot and hat, but not hit
+*       ^ 	Represents any character not in the brackets 	                    h[^oa]t finds hit, but not hot and hat
+*       - 	Represents any single character within the specified range 	        c[a-b]t finds cat and cbt

+14. IN

+        The IN operator allows you to specify multiple values in a WHERE clause.
+        The IN operator is a shorthand for multiple OR conditions.

+        IN syntax:

+        SELECT column_name(s)
+        FROM table_name
+        WHERE column_name IN (value1, value2, ...);

+        OR:

+        SELECT column_name(s)
+        FROM table_name
+        WHERE column_name IN (SELECT STATEMENT);

+15. Between

+        The BETWEEN operator selects values within a given range.

+        SELECT column_name(s)
+        FROM table_name
+        WHERE column_name BETWEEN value1 AND value2;
+16. Aliases

+        An alias only exists for the duration of that query.
+        An alias is created with the AS keyword. it is a temporary name.

+        Alias Column Syntax

+        SELECT column_name AS alias_name
+        FROM table_name;

+        Alias Table Syntax

+        SELECT column_name(s)
+        FROM table_name AS alias_name;
+17. Inner join

+        The INNER JOIN keyword selects records that have matching values in both tables.
+    Two table join

+        SELECT column_name(s)
+        FROM table1
+        INNER JOIN table2
+        ON table1.column_name = table2.column_name;
+    Three table join

+        SELECT Orders.OrderID, Customers.CustomerName, Shippers.ShipperName
+        FROM ((Orders
+        INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID)
+        INNER JOIN Shippers ON Orders.ShipperID = Shippers.ShipperID);
+18. left join

+        The LEFT JOIN keyword returns all records from the left table (table1), and the matching records from the right table (table2).
+The result is 0 records from the right side, if there is no match.

+        SELECT column_name(s)
+        FROM table1
+        LEFT JOIN table2
+        ON table1.column_name = table2.column_name;

+    Note: The LEFT JOIN keyword returns all records from the left table (Customers), even if there are no matches in the right table (Orders).

+19. right join

+        The RIGHT JOIN keyword returns all records from the right table (table2), and the matching records from the left table (table1).SELECT column_name(s)

+        FROM table1
+        RIGHT JOIN table2
+        ON table1.column_name = table2.column_name;

+20. full join

+        The FULL OUTER JOIN keyword returns all records when there is a match in left (table1) or right (table2) table records.
+        Tip: FULL OUTER JOIN and FULL JOIN are the same.

+        SELECT column_name(s)
+        FROM table1
+        FULL OUTER JOIN table2
+        ON table1.column_name = table2.column_name
+        WHERE condition;
+21. self join

+        A self join is a regular join, but the table is joined with itself.

+        SELECT column_name(s)
+        FROM table1 T1, table1 T2
+        WHERE condition;
+    T1 and T2 are different table aliases for the same table.

+22. UNION

+        The UNION operator is used to combine the result-set of two or more SELECT statements.

+            Every SELECT statement within UNION must have the same number of columns The columns must also have similar data types The columns in every SELECT statement must also be in the same order

+        SELECT column_name(s) FROM table1
+        UNION
+        SELECT column_name(s) FROM table2;

+        To allow duplicates use UNION ALL.